 Also, make sure you know the financials of the following items:

-- Return on investment: You want to measure all returns on your investments in real estate.
+- Return on investment: Measure all returns on your investments (ROI) in real estate.
 Define your investment priorities and goals.
 Will you invest for cash flow or for appreciation?
 What return on investment will you feel comfortable with?
 Many investors aim to beat stock market returns, which have hovered around 10% over the last century.

-Know The Difference Between The BRRRR Method And The Conventional Path
+Know The Difference Between The BRRRR Method And Conventional Loans

 You may already understand how a conventional path to purchasing a home works – but you may want to consider the Buy, Rehab, Rent, Refinance, Repeat (BRRRR) method instead.
 With the conventional path, you get a traditional mortgage or pay cash and rent out the investment property in exchange for rental income.
 The rental income then pays your mortgage and for any extra income.